AdaCore/gnatstudio/docs/users_guide/main_window.rst

 by`.
 Every time you select one of these menus, a new view is opened to display that entity.

-You expand a node from the tree by clicking on the small expander arrow on the left of the line.
+Expand a node from the tree by clicking on the small expander arrow on the left of the line.
 Further callgraph information is computed for the selected entity, making it very easy to get the information contained in a full callgraph tree.
 Closing and expanding a node again recomputes the callgraph for the entity.

-On the right side of the main tree, a list displays the locations of calls for the selected entity.
+The right side of the main tree contains a list displays the locations of calls for the selected entity.
 Click on a entry in this list to open an editor showing the corresponding location.

-The :guilabel:`Calltree` supports keyboard navigation: :kbd:`Up` and :kbd:`Down` keys navigate between listed locations, :kbd:`Left` collapses the current level, :kbd:`Right` expands the current level, and :kbd:`Return` jumps to the currently selected location.
+The :guilabel:`Call tree` supports keyboard navigation: :kbd:`Up` and :kbd:`Down` keys navigate between listed locations, :kbd:`Left` collapses the current level, :kbd:`Right` expands the current level, and :kbd:`Return` jumps to the currently selected location.

-The contents of the calltree is not restored when GPS is restarted because its contents might be misleading if the sources have changed in-between and GPS would be wasting time loading the information again.
+The contents of the calltree is not restored when GPS is restarted because its contents might be misleading if the sources have changed.

 The local toolbar provides the following buttons:

 * :guilabel:`Clear`

   Remove all entries from the Callgraph View.

 * :guilabel:`Remove entity`

   Remove the selected entity from the Callgraph View.

 * :guilabel:`Collapse all`

   Collapse all the entities in the Callgraph View.

 .. _Call_Graph: